melizhang/mt-alt-doc/en/home.md

 [![Midtrans Logo](/asset/image/main/midtrans-logo.svg ':size=220')](https://midtrans.com)<hr>

-Midtrans helps your business to easily accept payments, disburse payments, and more in automated manners.
-Get to know the technical details and documentation of each product below.
+Midtrans helps your business to easily accept, disburse payments, and many more in an automated manner.
+Get to know the technical details or see our products’ documentations here.

 <!-- TODO: add more image for each product so it doesn't look to plain? -->
 ## Accept Online Payments on Your Website and App {docsify-ignore}